Everybody Sunshine: Singles

-The album's title track, which became the Official Song of the International Youth Games of 1993, peaked at numbers 26 and 27 in Austria and Switzerland, respectively.
+The album's title track, which became the official song of the International Youth Games of 1993, peaked at numbers 26 and 27 in Austria and Switzerland, respectively.
 The second single, "The Girl Forever", only peaked at number 78 in Germany.
 The third single, "Darling I Love You", failed to chart.

 Commercial performance

 Everybody Sunshine failed to match the success of his previous release, which became a top-ten album in Europe, David (1991), as it failed to enter the top-ten in Austria, Germany and Switzerland.
 In Austria, the album peaked at number 16, spending 13 weeks on the chart.
 In Switzerland, the album peaked at number 17, spending only nine weeks on the chart.
 In Germany, the album peaked at number 21, spending 14 weeks on the German charts.

-Though Everybody Sunshine was certified Gold in Austria, Germany and Switzerland, the album failed to reach the commercial heights of his three previous albums.
+Everybody Sunshine was certified Gold in Austria, Germany and Switzerland.